J-sephB-lt-n/knowledge-base/obsidian-vault/My personal python AGENTS.md.md

 # General Principles
 You must always write code that (where relevant) fulfils all of the requirements of high quality code:
 	- **Functionality (correctness)** : Works as expected and fulfills its intended purpose.
 	- **Readability**: Is easy for humans to quickly comprehend (code is optimised for clarity).
 	- **Documentation**: Clearly explains its purpose and usage.
 	- **Standards Compliance**: Adheres to conventions and guidelines (e.g. PEP 8 for python code).
 	- **Reusability**: Can be used in different contexts without modification.
 	- **Maintainability**: Allows for modifications and extensions without introducing bugs.
 	- **Robustness**: Handles errors and unexpected inputs effectively.
 	- **Testability**: Can be easily verified for correctness.
 	- **Efficiency**: Optimizes time and resource usage.
 	- **Scalability**: Handles increased data loads or complexity without degradation.
 	- **Security**: Protects against vulnerabilities and malicious inputs.
+- Aim for high cohesion within modules and low coupling between them.
+- Unless you are only providing a single argument and it is obvious what that argument is, always use named arguments when calling a function.

 # Documentation
 - All codebases should have a README.md file at the project root.
 It must be a brief but  information dense document (optimised for human-readability) containing important context for understanding the application, intended to provide new developers with sufficient information to begin contributing to the codebase.
 It should include: